sssfasih/sssfasih/README.md

 <!-- - 🔭 I’m currently working as an internee @ -->
 - 🌱 I’m currently learning Full stack development, using Javascript and Python frameworks.
 - 📫 How to reach me: sssfasih@gmail.com  & syed.fasihuddin@studentambassadors.com
-- ⚡ Fun fact:  I hacked my school's entire database 15 y/old
+- ⚡ Fun fact:  I hacked my school's entire database when i was 15 y/old

 **Languages and Tools:**